drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 swapon /dev/nvme0n1p3
 ```

-> Note: if dual booting, use `/dev/nvme0n1p6` instead

 Format the `root` partition:

 ```bash
 mkfs.ext4 -L "Root" /dev/nvme0n1p2
 ```

-> Note: if dual booting, use `/dev/nvme0n1p5` instead

 Format the `home` partition (**do this only if the `home` partition is empty**):